jmarin/container_sec/README.md

 oscap-docker image rhel7.1 xccdf eval --profile stig-rhel7-server-upstream --report /tmp/rhel7syslog.html ssg-rhel7-xccdf.xml
 ```

 This checks agains the Pre-release Draft STIG for Red Hat Enterprise Linux 7 Server profile.
-In order to see the profiles available for this definition you can run:
+In order to see other profiles available you can run:

 ```
 oscap info "ssg-rhel7-xccdf.xml"